AloyBranCheung/swim-tracker/terraform/Readme.md

 # Auth0 Infrastructure

-This IaC setups the local development and TST applications for the swim tracker in Auth0.
+This IaC setups the local development and TST applications for the swim tracker in Auth0 (one tenant).

 ## To run terraform commands: